 Besides the law, here are other reasons why you want to scoop your dog poop:

 - Dog poop spreads disease.
 Contagious diseases like parvo, giardia, and distemper are transmittable via dog feces.
-Be responsible pet owner and keep your dog, as well as other dog owners, stay healthy.
+Be responsible pet owners and keep your dog, as well as other dog owners, stay healthy.

 - It harms the environment.
 Dog feces left on the ground wash into the nearest waterway and eventually make its way to the ocean.
 In the ocean, dog poop increases levels of bacteria, which can harm marine life and their environment.